 To view the official Nov.
 8 election results from Macomb County, click here.

 21 playgrounds will be made over.
-Construction is slated to begin early spring 2017 and should go through fall 2017.
+Construction began early spring 2017 and should go through fall 2017.

 Ben Hadley Park